MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### IT Admin Checklist

+This checklist will help you know the new items that features that are being added in this feature update that may affect your current device management configurations, or new features you might wish to start using.
 ✔️ If you want to manage whether users can manually check for updates to Store apps from the Settings App, then see [Store app update from Settings](#store-app-update-from-settings).

 ✔️ If you want to learn more about how D365 Apps will be automatically updated to the latest versions, then read [Automatic update during Autopilot Flow](#automatic-update-of-dynamics-365-remote-assist-and-guides-during-autopilot-flow).